balena-io-modules/node-ext2fs/README.md

 To install `node-ext2fs` you need to have gcc and make available to your environment.
 For Linux and Mac having a working node-gyp installation is enough.
-To install on windows, you have to install MingW64 and make sure `mingw32-make` and `gcc` are available in your Powershell or cmd.exe terminal.
+To install on Windows, you have to install MingW64 and make sure `mingw32-make` and `gcc` are available in your Powershell or cmd.exe terminal.

 Simply compile and install `node-ext2fs` using `npm`: